elio-bteich/ERC20-Token/README.md

-# solidity projects

-These are all my solidity smart contracts
+# This is my first ERC20 Token